Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 Why is the white oak a symbol of Connecticut’s strength and independence?
 During this program, students bring the people and events from the legend of the Charter Oak to life using a variety of dramatic techniques, period costumes, and specially-designed props.
 Students evaluate sources, including historic maps, to draw their own conclusions about the famous legend.

-PLEASE NOTE: This program does not include a gallery component.
+PLEASE NOTE: This program does not include an exhibit component.
 For $2/student, explore the museum with a gallery visit add-on!
-(See below).
+(See below.)

 The Three Branches of Government